oracc/oracc2/bin/bx/README.txt

 Arg -f, or -F to have no formatted bibliography output.

-Reads the same XML inputs as were specified for the CIT modeand adds a formatted citation as child of <cite>.
+Reads the same XML inputs as were specified for the CIT mode and adds a formatted citation as child of <cite>.
 Any <cite>
 children already in the input are discarded and replaced with newly produced ones.

-Outputs to arg -t [TMP] directory or in-place with arg -i.
+Output to stdout.

 5) Bib-ID mode (BID)